On the automorphism group of non-necessarily normal affine toric varieties: Homogeneous decomposition of locally nilpotent derivations

 By \cite[Theorem 1.5.2]{howie1995fundamentals}, the sum in the monoid $\ZZ_{\geq 0}^4$ induces a binary operation on $S$ making it into a monoid if and only if for every $m,m',m''\in \ZZ_{\geq 0}^4$ such that $m\sim m'$ we have $m+m''\sim m'+m''$.
-A straightforward verification shows that this is the case, so $S$ is a commutative monoid.
+A straightforward verification shows that this is the case in our example, so $S$ is a commutative monoid.

-Let now $e_i$ be the image of the $i$-th standard basis vector on $S$.
+Let now $e_i$ be the image of the $i$th standard basis vector on $S$.
 We define a derivation on $\partial\colon \KK[S]\to \KK[S]$ via

-Remark that $\partial$ is indeed homogeneous since by the Leibniz's rule we have:
+Remark that $\partial$ is indeed homogeneous since by the Leibniz rule we have:

 In the last case of the above equation we used the fact that in $S$ we have

 In Lemma~\ref{lemma:graded} we defined the degree of an $S$-graded derivation when $S$ is cancellative.
 In this example, $S$ is not cancellative since $e_1+e_2+e_3=e_1+e_2+e_4$ but $e_3\neq e_4$.
 Furthermore, it is impossible to define the degree since $\partial(\chi^{e_1})=\chi^{e_1+e_3}$ would give that the degree is $e_3$ while $\partial(\chi^{e_2})=\chi^{e_2+e_4}$ would give that the degree is $e_4$ which is a contradiction.